Bronze Tiger: Other versions

-Reception
+Reception and critical impact

-Since the character's debut, Bronze Tiger is among stand-out martial arts characters and assassins in DC Comics.
-While first a supporting character for the Richard Dragon, Kung-Fu Fighter series, taking heavy influence from "Blaxploitation" film genre, Turner's appearances in the John Ostrander's Suicide Squad would garner more recognition than Dragon and a recognized black superhero.
+Since the character's debut in comic books, Bronze Tiger is considered among stand-out martial arts characters and assassins in DC Comics.
+Originally a supporting character in Richard Dragon, Kung-Fu Fighter, particularly influenced heavily from "Blaxploitation" film genre, subsequent appearances in the John Ostrander's Suicide Squad run allowed the character to garner more recognition than Dragon and became a recognizable black superhero.
+During the timeframe where interracial relations was considered a cultural taboo, the character being paired with Gypsy was among notable instances in comics.
 Within media adaptations, one critic reviewing Suicide Squad: Hell to Pay noted Turner's character, praised for his moral development and role within the animated film.